 Generally, yes.
-Concerts are free!
-This also applies to concert festivals.
-Regional and State honor bands ask a small fee for their concerts, generally about $4.
+However, there is a small fee for the Pops Concert and Winters Concert.
+Regional and State honor bands ask a small fee for their concerts, generally about $5.
 This offsets the costs of a well-known conductor and top-notch clinicians.

 To perform in the marching show and concert festivals, the band member must travel with the band to the event.
 The students should preferably also return with the band.
 Marching band members turn in their uniforms at the band room upon arrival at CdS.
 After concert festivals, the staff reviews the performance with the band members.
 If the rare situation arises where a student cannot return with the band, see this form, which must be completed and returned to band staff at least 24 hours in advance.
 NO EXCEPTIONS.